-If you have support from the university as a funded PhD student, and are not a New York resident, you are expected to apply for New York residency when eligible to do so.
+If you have support from the university (fellowship and/or TA-ship) and are not a New York resident, you are expected to apply for New York residency when eligible to do so.
 The department staff can assist with this.
-If you don't apply for New York residency in a timely fashion, you will be obliged to pay the substantial difference between in-state and out-of-state tuition - a substantial difference.
-Students in the U.S. on a Visa are not subject to the requirements to gain New York residency, since they are not eligible to do so.
+If you don't apply for New York residency in a timely way, you will be obliged to pay the difference between in-state and out-of-state tuition, a substantial amount of money.

-New students with support from UB are expected to enroll in the non-credit course HIS 701(Proseminar on History Teaching) in the fall.
+First-time TAs are expected to enroll in the non-credit course HIS 701 (Proseminar on History Teaching) in the fall.
 HIS 701 is a six-week forum for conversations on techniques and resources for effective history teaching.
 Class meetings involve discussion of short readings and problems encountered in the classroom.
 The major written assignment is a first draft of a teaching portfolio.
 The course is open to all graduate students.
-If students do not complete the course they may lose their eligibility for appointment as TAs in future semesters.
+New TAs who do not complete the course may lose their eligibility for appointment as TAs in future semesters.

-TA stipends are paid biweekly.
-If you have a full academic year TA position, the payments are divided into 21 pay periods over ten months, so you will continue to receive pay over the winter break.
-You can view details about pay periods and check dates here.
+TA stipends are paid biweekly, beginning 09/18/2019.
+If you have a full academic year TA position, the payments are divided into 20 pay periods, so you will continue to receive pay over the winter break (semester TA-ships are paid over 10 pay periods).
+Academic year TA appointments will be paid through 06/10/2020, and the final paycheck is distributed 6/24/2020.

-Paychecks and stubs are delivered to your home address and are available for pickup in 543 Park Hall during regular business hours.
+Paychecks and stubs are delivered to the History Department and are available for pickup in 543 Park Hall during regular business hours.
 Teaching Assistants are strongly encouraged to sign up for direct deposit.
 Please contact the department staff for a direct deposit application or visit the UB Administrative Services Gateway.

-The Department of History encourages graduate students to present their research at relevant conferences to get feedback and build scholarly networks.
+The History Department encourages graduate students to present their research at relevant conferences to get feedback and build scholarly networks.
 Every spring the History Graduate Association hosts the Plesur Conference, an excellent venue to begin sharing your ideas.
 More advanced students may travel to conferences in the region or beyond.
 When your paper proposal is accepted, you can submit a request to the department for funds to help you participate.
 The department funds conference travel at a sliding scale, depending on the significance of the conference and a student's participation in it (if it is the most important conference in your field, that would be high priority for departmental funding).
-The Graduate Committee will meet and decide the best way to award funding.
-Given our inability to always fund each request, you should also look into other funding sources: the UB Graduate Student Association is one possibility; also, many conference organizers offer funding to graduate students who are giving a paper at a conference.
+You should also look into other funding sources: the UB Graduate Student Association is one possibility; also, many conference organizers offer funding to graduate students who are giving a paper at a conference.